 - Education series: Your show can be filled with how-to guides and lessons on your topic.
 Think documentary series or tutorial shows.

-Not sure which format to choose?
-That’s okay.
-The great thing about podcasting is you can try things out until you find what works best for you.
-You might record a few solo episodes and decide you would rather do interviews.
-Or maybe you get tired of being alone and want some cohosts to share the workload and air time with.
+If you’re not sure which format to choose, feel it out until you find what works for you.
+You might record a few solo episodes and then decide you would rather do interviews.
+Or maybe you get tired of being alone and want some co-hosts to share the workload and air time with.

 How to Start a Podcast with Friends

-While we’re discussing a podcasting format, we have to mention the popular trend of podcasting with friends.
-What makes this a popular choice is that not only does it give you something fun to do with like-minded people, but it allows you to split things like the costs and the workload.
+Many podcasters develop co-hosted shows with friends or colleagues.
+Not only does going this route give you something fun to do with like-minded people, but it allows you to split things like the costs and workload.

 - Who’s in charge of each task?

 - Who will be responsible for the equipment?
-Will you each buy your own microphone and headphones or will one person own it all and everyone borrows it?
-Speaking of which –
+Will you each buy your own microphone and headphones or will one person own it all?

 - Where will the recording setup be located?
 Will you record online via a platform like Zoom or does everyone need to come to one person’s house/office to record?